Oil tankers are getting stuck in the Black Sea. That could become a problem - KTVZ

 A bottleneck is building across an important trading route for oil, which if left unresolved could knock global supply and boost prices at a fragile moment for energy markets.

-The snarl-up in waterways controlled by Turkey, which one analyst said is mostly affecting crude oil shipments from Kazakhstan heading for the Mediterranean and beyond, has caught the attention of UK and US government officials who are now in talks with Ankara to resolve the growing impasse.
+The snarl-up in waterways controlled by Turkey, which Turkish officials said is mostly affecting crude oil shipments destined for Europe, has caught the attention of UK and US government officials who are now in talks with Ankara to resolve the growing impasse.

 The snag is linked to a Western price cap on Russian oil that came into effect on Monday.
 The cap is supposed to limit the Kremlin’s revenues without adding to stress on the global economy by reducing supply.
 But Turkey is insisting that vessels prove they have insurance that will pay out in light of the new sanctions, before allowing them to pass through the straits linking the Black Sea and Mediterranean.